entando/entando-docs/vuepress/docs/next/tutorials/getting-started/azure-install.md

 You can confirm this error in the AKS console as well:
 1. In your cluster, select `Workloads` in the left nav
 2. Click on the deployment for your server application.
 This is `quickstart-deployment` by default.
 3. Click on the deployment name inside that application.
-There will be one.
 4. Click on the tab labeled `Conditions`
-5. If you see an error that says `0/5 nodes are available: 5 node(s) had volume node affinity conflict.` You need to reconfigure your cluster to have nodes in one zone or work with your Azure operations team to provision storage to match node affinity.
+5. If you see an error that says `0/5 nodes are available: 5 node(s) had volume node affinity conflict`, then you need to reconfigure your cluster to have nodes in one zone, or work with your Azure operations team to provision storage to match node affinity.